theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/dataiku.md

 #### Xtract Universal Server
 Enter the name, IP or domain and port to access the server that runs Xtract Universal within the network.
-Format: `[Server]:[Port]`.
+The Xtract Universal server is the hostname or IP address without port.
+The port is specified in the **Customize Port** option.

 #### Transport Layer Security (HTTPS)
 Activate the checkbox **Use TLS for communication with the XU server** if [TLS is enabled in Xtract Universal](../access-restrictions/restrict-server-access.md/#activate-tls-encryption).
-Enter a valid username and password for the authentication against the Xtract Universal server.
+Optionally, enter a valid username and password for the authentication against the Xtract Universal server.
+Currently, only [Xtract Universal users](../access-restrictions/user-management.md/#create-custom-users) are supported (no Active Directory users).

 #### Customize Port
 Specify the port that is used to communicate with the Xtract Universal server.
 Make sure the connection uses the same port that is defined in the Xtract Universal [web server settings](../server/server-settings.md/#web-server).
+The default ports are 8064 without TLS and 8164 with TLS.

 ### Connection